Cheap Dinner Ideas

-- Combine bread crumbs, paprika, salt, black pepper, garlic powder, thyme, and sage in a pie plate.
+- Combine bread crumbs, paprika, salt, black pepper, garlic powder, thyme, and sage on a pie plate.
 Set aside.

 - Shake chicken parts in flour, then allow to sit at room temperature while you cut the potatoes.

-- Cut potatoes into wedges and place in large bowl.
+- Cut potatoes into wedges and place in a large bowl.

 - Cover potatoes with oil, garlic salt, onion powder, and rosemary.
 Toss well to coat.

-- Arrange potato wedges in a single layer on baking pan.
+- Arrange potato wedges in a single layer on the baking pan.

 - Place butter in a microwave-safe container and heat until butter sizzles.
 This took 45 seconds in my microwave.

-- While the butter heats, whisk together egg and milk in a small bowl.
+- While the butter heats, whisk together the egg and milk in a small bowl.

-- Remove butter from microwave and pour into section of pan for chicken.
+- Remove butter from the microwave and pour it into the section of the pan for the chicken.